About the Interview

-The Multiple Mini Interview (MMI) process has been in place at a number of medical schools throughout the United States and Canada and data shows that the MMI is more reliable than a traditional interview.
+The Multiple Mini Interview (MMI) process has been in place at a number of medical schools throughout the United States and data shows that the MMI is more reliable than a traditional interview.
 The increased reliability has been validated due to the standard scenarios and by using multiple "raters" rather than one or two interviewers to assess a candidate.
 The MMI potentially removes inherent biases that can and often do result from one-on-one interviews.
 With the MMI, if an applicant does poorly at one station, they have an opportunity to do well on the remaining interview stations.

 What are "raters"?

 The "raters" are individuals who will be positioned at the individual stations.
 With the MMI process, they are referred to as "raters" rather than "interviewers."

 The raters are members of the School of Medicine Admissions Committee which includes administrators, faculty, staff, and students and have been trained specifically for the MMI process at Duke.

 How can I prepare for the MMI?

 The strongest advice is to understand the basic structure, time limit, and number of stations.
 Listen carefully to any prompts directed to you.
 Reviewing a list of "practice" questions is not helpful because the MMI does not use the same questions as you experience during a traditional interview.
 As with any other human interaction, practice is helpful because it might identify nervous habits and also help you feel more comfortable and relaxed.
 Arriving on time and conducting yourself in a professional and courteous manner is always recommended as well as you will be evaluated not only during the scenarios themselves but throughout the day as you interact with your fellow interviewees as well as members of the Duke community.